A Guide To Pondicherry - Pastel Colours and Pastries

 We enjoyed a very toasty walk in the midday sun, taking in all the sights that are dotted along the beachfront.

-For a walk, we’d recommend starting at the southern end of Beach Road next to the Old Port Pier.
+For a walk, we’d recommend starting at the southern end of Beach Road next to the Old Port Pier (location).
 The pier is now a disintegrated, rusty relic, collapsed into the sea and left to the salty elements.
 There’s not a lot to see and we probably wouldn’t recommend a walk on it as it looks very precarious, but if you’re into ruins (we certainly are) it’s an interesting starting point to the walk.

 After you’ve had your ice cream fix, continue walking north along Beach Road (keeping the beach to your right) until the road turns into Goubert Avenue.
-On Goubert Avenue continue walking along the road, past vibrant street art murals and the back of the Joan Of Arc park before reaching Le Cafe’.
+On Goubert Avenue continue walking along the road, past vibrant street art murals and the back of the Joan Of Arc park before reaching Le Cafe’ (location).
 If you’re feeling peckish or need a drink, the café has sea front views and offers coffee, tea, smoothies, cakes, salads and sandwiches.

 This white marble stone war memorial sits amongst a small green park and was built to remember the fallen French soldiers who gave their lives during the First World War.
-On the opposite side of the road, in stark contrast to the tranquil War Memorial Park sits the ‘Incredible India’ photo sign.
+On the opposite side of the road, in stark contrast to the tranquil War Memorial Park sits the ‘Incredible India’ photo sign (location).
 A popular selfie spot with Indian families.
+Next door to the sign white pillars form a pentagon to house a bronze statue of Mahatma Gandhi (location).

-Over the road from the statue of Gandhi, Pondicherry’s Old Lighthouse rises up on top of its circular white base.
+Over the road from the statue of Gandhi, Pondicherry’s Old Lighthouse (location) rises up on top of its circular white base.
 The lighthouse was built in the 1830s by the French and guided ships into port for over a century until Pondicherry’s new lighthouse began operating in 1979.

-Once you’ve snapped your photos of the lighthouse, continue onwards to the last stop of this walk, the Puducherry Kargil War Memorial Park.
+Once you’ve snapped your photos of the lighthouse, continue onwards to the last stop of this walk, the Puducherry Kargil War Memorial Park (location).
 This stone memorial has four stone cenotaphs set in a square next to a dais dedicated to the Indian soldiers who lost their lives during the Kargil war in 1999 between India and Pakistan.

 If you do this walk during the week, you’ll have the beachfront strip almost all to yourself (we know, a rarity in India, a country home to over 1.4 billion people!), but as the sun starts to set and during the weekend, the beachfront population swells as families and locals flock to the seashore to relax.